Solstice Activities for Kids are a fun way to connect with Earth’s natural cycles and teach children to observe nature’s patterns.

 What is a Solstice?

-Summer days are long and hot.
+Solstice is observed every year and marks the beginning of the next season.
 With more sunlight hours, we observe the longest day of the year during this time in the Northern Hemisphere.
 Summer Solstice, the longest day of the year, is mostly observed on 20th or 21st June.
-The same day is also the shortest in the Southern Hemisphere, coinciding with the onset of winter season.

 The opposite of Summer Solstice is Winter Solstice that occurs between 20th and 23rd December.
 Winter Solstice marks the shortest day of the Northern Hemisphere and the longest day of the Southern Hemisphere.